dennisreimann/btcpayserver/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-Thank you for reporting a technical issue.
+Thank you for reporting a technical issue with one of my BTCPay Server plugins, like LNbank or PodServer.

-This issue tracker is only for bug reports and problems.

-For general questions please read our documentation docs.btcpayserver.org.
-You can ask technical questions in discussions https://github.com/btcpayserver/btcpayserver/discussions and general support on our community chat chat.btcpayserver.org
+For general issues with BTCPay Server please visit https://github.com/btcpayserver/btcpayserver/issues

+General support is available on our community chat chat.btcpayserver.org

 Please fill in as much of the template below as you're able.
 -->

+**Plugin**
+Name and version of the plugin.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce the bug**
 Steps to reproduce the reported bug:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'